KarinaMarisolP/concholepas-embryo-temperature-size/README.md

 ## Repository structure

+- `Images_for_test/`: Small set of images used to validate the embryo counting workflow
 - `R/`: Data cleaning, statistical analyses, and figure generation
 - `python/`: Image processing and embryo counting scripts
 - `imagej/`: Macro for preprocessing images